LIST: 700+ crimes reported to HPD in past week

 An example of larceny around Oahu would be stealing a bicycle, motor vehicle part or shoplifting.

-According to CrimeMapping the second highest crime reports to HPD have been vehicle break-ins with more than 100 reports in the past seven days.
+According to CrimeMapping the second highest crime reports to HPD have been vandalism with more than 100 reports in the past seven days.

 Top reported crimes on Oahu this past week: